D3nX/NeoGame/README.md

 - "Position" struct deleted
 - Neogame module now include all Gosu methods
 - Added "resize" method to the window class
+- Use "run" method instead of "start" to launch a new window